dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/01_exercise_one/index.md

 Now that our project files are defined for a tagging rule we'll need to manually delete our existing tag rule in the Dynatrace UI.
 Then we'll clone our Gitea repo to our VM and exectute monaco from our project structure to re-apply our tag.

 1. Open the Dynatrace UI and navigate to `settings`
-2. Open tags -> automatically applied tags and delete the tag called `owner`
+1. Open tags -> automatically applied tags and delete the tag called `owner`
-3. Save changes
+1. Save changes
-4. Open the Dynatrace University Terminal
+1. Open the Dynatrace University Terminal
-5. Gain Root access
+1. cd into the peform directory
     ```bash
-    $ sudo su
+    $ cd ~/perform
     ```
-6. cd into the peform directory
+1. Execute the following command to pull down our changes to the remote repository.
     ```bash
-    $ cd /home/dtu_training/perform
-    ```
-7. Execute the following command to pull down our changes to the remote repository.
-    ```bash
     $ git pull
     ```
-8. cd into the monaco/exercise-one/projects folder
+1. cd into the monaco/exercise-one/projects folder
     ```bash
     $ cd ./monaco/exercise-one/projects
     ```

     ***We're now ready to see Monaco in action!***

-9. For the purposes of this training environment we'll use an environment variable to supply monaco with our Dynatrace token.
+1. For the purposes of this training environment we'll use an environment variable to supply monaco with our Dynatrace token.
 For security reasons this is not recommended in live enviornments.
 Consider storing the token safely such as a secret or credential vault.

-10. Create a local environment variable called DT_API_TOKEN and input your token value we created earlier.
+1. Create a local environment variable called DT_API_TOKEN and input your token value we created earlier.
 In case you need to get your API token again execute: (ensure not to copy the linux user)

     ```bash
-    $ kubectl -n dynatrace get secret oneagent -o jsonpath='{.data.apiToken}' | base64 -d
+    $ export DT_API_TOKEN=$(kubectl -n dynatrace get secret oneagent -o jsonpath='{.data.apiToken}' | base64 -d)
     ```
-    Set the variable with the token
-    ```bash
-    $ export DT_API_TOKEN=[your token here]
-    ```

-11. Execute a DryRun of Monaco (-d is the dry run flag) which will validate our configuration is good before applying the configuration to the Dynatrace tenant. the -e flag tells monaco which environment we'd like to execute this config for.
+1. Execute a DryRun of Monaco (-d is the dry run flag) which will validate our configuration is good before applying the configuration to the Dynatrace tenant. the -e flag tells monaco which environment we'd like to execute this config for.
 The project does not need to be specified as Monaco will automatically search the current directory for the project folder.
 Monaco does allow a -p flag to excplicitly specify a project directory.

     ```bash
     $ monaco -d -e ./environments.yaml